On the Robustness of Verbal Confidence of LLMs in Adversarial Attacks: Experiment Results

-We examine three typical categories of defences \citep{xu-etal-2024-comprehensive}: two input permutation defences (Paraphrase defence \citep{jain2023baselinedefensesadversarialattacks} and SmoothLLM \citep{robey2023smoothllm}) and one self-processing perplexity filter defence \citep{jain2023baselinedefensesadversarialattacks}.
+Jailbreak-based VCAs present a threat as although many detection systems for detecting and filtering general unsafe behaviour exist, none exist for detecting whether jailbreaking prompts are designed to influence confidence.
+To highlight the limitations in existing methods, we examine three typical categories of defences \citep{xu-etal-2024-comprehensive}: two input permutation defences (Paraphrase defence \citep{jain2023baselinedefensesadversarialattacks} and SmoothLLM~\citep{robey2023smoothllm}) and one self-processing perplexity filter defence \citep{jain2023baselinedefensesadversarialattacks}.
 Refer to Appendix \ref{appendix:detailed_defense} for details.
 We experiment with jailbreak-based VCAs due to their more generalizable nature and many recent works are devoted to mitigation strategies against jailbreaks.
-We center our analysis on ConfidenceTriggers with the AutoDAN variant, since the more naturalistic triggers offers greater difficulty to filter-based techniques compared to the main variant.
+We center our analysis on ConfidenceTriggers- AutoDAN, since the more naturalistic triggers offers greater difficulty to filter-based techniques compared to the main variant.
 Llama-3-8B serves as the target model.
 We use the same setup as for Table \ref{table:sys_prompt_triggers}.
-(Results on GPT-3.5 are in Appendix \ref{appendix:attk_def}).
+Results on GPT-3.5 are in Appendix \ref{appendix:attk_def}.

 Table \ref{table:para_plus_smoothllm} presents the results for the two input permutation defences.
-We show the difference in average confidence provided by the LLM between the original set of data and those with the permuted prompts without any trigger phrase (Δ conf O.) and with it (Δ conf A.).
-Additionally, we note what percentage of permuted examples with originally benign (\% Aff.) and trigger-included prompts (\% Adv Aff.) had an altered generated confidence level compared to the original un-permuted version.
-Finally, we record the average decrease in confidence after input permutation on the trigger-included prompts (Δ Adv).
-Our primary findings are that these defences lead to significant changes in confidence both when the original prompt does and does not include a trigger phrase (differences up to ~43\%).
-The majority of examples have their confidence altered as a result of these defences and minimal reductions in attack effectiveness after permutation of an adversarial prompt signal that these defences are largely ineffective.
+We show the difference in average confidence provided by the LLM between the original set of data and those with the permuted prompts without any trigger phrase (Δ Cf. O.) and with it (Δ Cf. A.).
+Additionally, we note what percentage of permuted examples with originally benign (\% Aff.) and trigger-included prompts (\% Adv.
+Aff.) had an altered generated confidence level compared to the original un-permuted version.
+Finally, we record the average decrease in confidence after input permutation on the trigger-included prompts (Δ Adv.).
+Our findings are that these defences lead to significant changes in confidence with both the inclusion and exclusion of a trigger phrase (differences up to~43\%).
+With the majority of examples having their confidence unnecessarily altered from these defences, along with minimal decreases in attack effectiveness after adversarial prompt permutation, we deduce these defences are ineffective.